Find a Part Now

 Returning from Motor Bella were interactive test tracks on the show floor, in which attendees were given the chance to ride in Ford and Stellantis vehicles.
 Ford's track featured an acceleration strip, used to demonstrate the F-150 Lightning, and a large hill, showcasing the Bronco's off-road capabilities.
 Stellantis operated two tracks: an off-road course featuring the Jeep Wrangler, Gladiator, and Grand Cherokee, and a demonstration course with Ram pickup trucks.
 Rides on all three were included with show admission.

-Stellantis rented the World's Largest Rubber Duck for the show, in recognition of "ducking," a trend among Jeep owners; the duck stood in the plaza outside Huntington Place.
+Stellantis rented the World's Largest Rubber Duck for the show, in recognition of Jeep ducking; the duck stood in the plaza outside Huntington Place.

 Production car introductions